nddao/IBM-Db2-zOS-samples/README.md

 4. Get the latest support datasets in NEW/SGLWEXEC and NEW/SGLWSAMP and replace the deprecicated version with these new ones.

-5. Follow installation instruction in  README
+5. Follow installation instruction in  NEW/SGLWSAMP/README